 Our current opportunities are listed below:

 COMMUNICATIONS & EVENTS COORDINATOR

 Are you looking to be part of an energetic, passionate, and progressive workplace?
 Hoping to advance your marketing, events, and communications skills while taking on major responsibilities—all at a fast pace?
 Eager to do what you love while making a difference in your community?
 If so, Spinal Cord Injury BC is looking for you!

 We’re looking for a Communications and Events Coordinator.
 This position is responsible forsupporting the organization’s strategic direction in the areas of marketing, digital communications, and fund development.
 This position also supports the organization’s special events.
 The applicant will have the opportunity to work on a broad range of marketing, communications, and fundraising materials, and event-based activities.
 This is a temporary full-time position from May to August 2017, located in Vancouver, BC.

 The successful candidate will have the following characteristics:

-What have past interns said about SCI BC?
+What have past summer students and interns said about SCI BC?